 These meet the 220 lb compression testing.
 Manufacturers can no longer make the Current 1.20 BPF USSSA Bats.

-220 Bats will continue to be made for NSA but will not have a USSSA Stamp.
+220 Bats can continue to be made for NSA but will not have a USSSA Stamp.

 The new 240 lb compression USSSA Bats with the NTS stamp (Left) will have less pop than the 1.20 BPF versions.